MASEREEL

 Selection process:

-Applications are assessed by a selection committee consisting of the director and the residency coordinator as well as external art professionals (artists, curators, etc.).
+Applications are assessed by a selection committee consisting of MASEREEL’s director and residency coordinator, as well as external art professionals (artists, curators, etc.).

 Evaluation criteria: